Gold prices to trade lower: Angel Commodities

-On Tuesday, spot gold prices rose 0.24 percent to close at $1280.6 per ounce as a weakening U.S. dollar and sluggish stock market helped pull the precious metal off a one - week low hit in early trade, while traders also said uncertainty over the fate of a U.S. tax cut prompted some safe - haven buying of gold.
-Worries about Republican tax plans and the economy's ability to deal with more interest rate hikes dented appetite for assets perceived as risky and boosted gold's appeal as a safe - haven.
-Four of the world's top central bankers promised to keep openly guiding investors about future policy moves as they slowly withdraw the huge monetary stimulus rolled out during the financial crisis.
-On the MCX, gold prices rose by 0.07 percent to close at Rs.29763 per 10 gms.Outlook
+According to Angel Commodities, on the MCX, gold prices are expected to trade lower today, international markets are trading flat at $1277 per ounce.

+On Wednesday, spot gold prices declined marginally by 0.2 percent to close at $1278.4 per ounce as U.S. data showed a rise in retail sales data last month and an uptick in underlying inflation which cemented expectations for further U.S. interest rate hikes.
+The outlook for U.S. tax cuts that could stimulate economic growth was clouded after U.S. Senate Republicans created new political obstacles by linking the repeal of a key component of Obamacare to the tax reform plans.
+On the MCX, gold prices declined marginally by 0.31 percent to close at Rs.29670 per kg.Outlook

-We expect gold prices to trade lower today as uncertainty over tax cut in the US and rate hike are contrasting factors surrounding the yellow metal.
-On the MCX, gold prices are expected to trade flat today, international markets are trading higher by 0.06 percent at $1281 per ounce.
+We expect gold prices to trade lower today on account of profit booking at higher levels while the implementation of tax cuts in the US and good economic data from the US will exert downside pressure.
+On the MCX, gold prices are expected to trade lower today, international markets are trading flat at $1277 per ounce.

 For all commodities report, click here